Terminal 3 (most of European flights)

 There is available a new sms service on airline information.
 Since many companies relocate into the T3, this service provides information about where to find the Tour operators and airlines.
 Passengers only have to send the name of the airline or the ICAO or IATA code to the number 27472 and they will receive a reply sms sent to their mobile phone.
 There is also a telephone information service for all users 24 hours a day, 365 days a year.
 The number is 902 404 704.

-In addition, the new T3 has specialized shops for music, books, cultural gifts, toys, newspapers, jewelry, gourmet products, news, gifts, chocolates and sweets and other services like a pharmacy, vending machines, scales, internet, telephone booths, ATMs, currency exchange and WIFI.
+In addition, the new T3 has specialized shops for music, books, cultural gifts, toys, newspapers, jewellery, gourmet products, news, gifts, chocolates and sweets and other services like a pharmacy, vending machines, scales, internet, telephone booths, ATM’s, currency exchange and WiFi.

 Within this wide range of commercial offers there are as well also the second largest duty-free shop in Europe and the largest in Spain, and the first store of National Geographic at airports around the world.